 But at first, in the early days of Johnson's Great Society, even (for a short while, anyway) the Vets seemed to support Johnson's vision (not yet understanding its political implications).
 Improving American society so as to present the very best possible face to the world during the Cold War seemed like a perfectly logical idea.
 But they would soon (the later 1960s) come to see the dangers in all this "progressivism from above."

 Vietnam.
 On yet another front, that of South Vietnam, Johnson had a mess to deal with, resulting from the downfall of the Diem regime.
-Here too, Johnson's intentions were to deal with this issue directly, much as he was handling the Great Society program: he planned simply to service democracy "professionally" in Vietnam by sending well-trained U.S. troops to South Vietnam to clean up the mess that the Vietnamese themselves were incapable of clearing up on their own.
+Here too, Johnson's intentions were to deal with this issue directly, much as he was handling the Great Society program: he planned simply to service democracy "professionally" in Vietnam by sending well-trained U.S. troops to South Vietnam ... to clean up the mess that the Vietnamese themselves were incapable of clearing up on their own.

 But 1964 was an election year, and he had to tread softly on the matter – and not get ahead of the American people in what they were willing to do.
 In fact he had been attacking his Republican presidential opponent Barry Goldwater as a war-crazed bomb-wielding individual ready to drag the country into an atomic war – because he once had answered "yes" when the press asked the politically leading question of Goldwater – if he would actually ever use atomic weapons.
 Was Goldwater supposed to say "no"?